google/comprehensive-rust/src/slices-and-lifetimes/lifetime-annotations.md

 minutes: 10
 ---

-# Lifetimes
+# Lifetime Annotations

-A reference has a _lifetime_, which must "outlive" the value it refers to.
+A reference has a _lifetime_, which must not "outlive" the value it refers to.
 This is verified by the borrow checker.

 The lifetime can be implicit - this is what we have seen so far.
 Lifetimes can also be explicit: `&'a Point`, `&'document str`.
 Lifetimes start with `'` and